Streaming binary logs

 Overview

-This guide provides an end-to-end binary-logging example using a simple Java application.
+This guide provides end-to-end binary-logging examples using simple Java applications.
 The basic process consists of these steps:

 1. Define and deploy the schemas.